 Gases or vapours that have accumulated to dangerous levels in confined spaces can ignite and cause fires or explosions.
-This may happen when volatile substances are spilled or applied to large surface areas (for example, when painting) and there is a lack of appropriate ventilation.
+This may happen when volatile substances are spilled or applied to large surface areas, such as when painting, and there is a lack of appropriate ventilation.
 Fuels such as gasoline and propane are especially hazardous.
 Propane or similar substances may also be ingredients in propellants used in many aerosol products.